1. QUOTES ABOUT UNIVERSITY COLLEGE

 -- Henry Beissel

 Lacey, Edward.
 A Magic Prison: Letters from Edward Lacey, edited by David Helwig, with an introduction by Henry Beissel (Ottawa: Oberon Press, 1995), p.
 5.

 QUOTE ABOUT BARBARA FRUM (UC 1959):

-"For the out-of-town girls of Whitney Hall residence, university was deisnged not only to broadedn the mind, but to make a lady of you. there was a Mistress of Deportment, with whom the girls drank coffee in the drawing room after dinner.
-My mother [Barbara Frum] encountered this woman in her first week of school As the Mistress poured my mother a cup of coffee, she asked, in a rich Upper canadian accent: 'One lump or two?'
+"For the out-of-town girls of Whitney Hall residence, university was designed not only to broaden the mind, but to make a lady of you.
+There was a Mistress of Deportment, with whom the girls drank coffee in the drawing room after dinner.
+My mother [Barbara Frum] encountered this woman in her first week of school.
+As the Mistress poured my mother a cup of coffee, she asked, in a rich Upper Canadian accent: 'One lump or two?'
 'Three please,' replied my mother.
 'One lump or two?' the Mistress repeated."

 -- Linda Frum